TanTan-Angelo/Experiment-2---CompProg/README.md

 This project involves using the **Numpy** library to solve two problems related to data normalization and matrix operations.

 ## ❔: Intended Learning Outcomes
-1. Identify the codes and functions incorporated in the Numpy library.
+1. Identify the codes and functions incorporated in the Numpy library📚.
-2. Apply and use various codes and functions to create a Python ***snake*** program using the Numpy library.
+2. Apply and use various codes and functions to create a Python🐍 program using the Numpy library.

-## :memo: Instructions
+## 📝: Instructions
 Write a Python script/code in a Jupyter Notebook to address the given problems.
 You may submit your Jupyter notebook in github and forward the link to the appropriate submission bin in Canvas.

 ### 🧙: Normalization Problem